Literary agents are not created equal, and a bad or incompetent agent is worse than no agent at all.

 Anyone can set up as a literary agent – they don’t need to have a qualification, be a member of a governing body, or have relevant experience – they can just call themselves an agent.

-There is a difference between the kind of well-meaning but ignorant people who don’t really know what the job requires or just aren’t up to it, and the kind who are out to scam authors, but either way they usually wave a red flag or two, and since you’re not a bull, you should resist the urge to charge towards them.
-At best, they’ll waste your time and maybe take some of your money.
+There is a difference between the kind of well-meaning but ignorant people who don’t really know what the job requires or just aren’t up to it, and the kind who are out to scam authors, but either way they usually wave a red flag or two, and since you’re not a bull, resist the urge to charge towards them.
+At best, they’ll waste your time.

 In the 2000s, the main scam for a fake literary agent was charging authors reading fees, and then sending out the manuscripts semi-randomly to publishers, or just throwing them in the bin.
 A newer scam is a kind of phishing: Impersonating well-known agents to ask for fees for various services, and if you pay you’ll be asked for more and more.